SteveTANTAN/PoG/README.md

 Before running PoG, please ensure that you have successfully installed either **Freebase** on your local machine.
 The comprehensive installation instructions and necessary configuration details can be found in the `/Freebase/README.md`.

 The required libraries for running ToG can be found in `requirements.txt`.
+For the APIs, you must use your own API in the run_LLM function of utils.py.

 To set up the environment, install the required dependencies using: